Eastleigh (constituency)

 Eastleigh is a constituency represented in the House of Commons of the UK Parliament since 2024 by Liz Jarvis, a Liberal Democrat.

 Constituency profile

-The seat forms part of the South Hampshire conurbation between Southampton and Portsmouth, including the railway town of Eastleigh itself.
-Residents' health and wealth are around average for the UK.
+The Eastleigh constituency is located in Hampshire and forms part of the South Hampshire conurbation.
+It covers the towns of Eastleigh and Chandler's Ford, the villages of Bishopstoke and Fair Oak and the Southampton suburb of West End.
+The constituency is generally wealthy with low levels of deprivation; Chandler's Ford falls within the top 10% least-deprived areas in England.
+House prices are similar to national averages.

+Compared to the rest of the country, residents of the constituency have average levels of education and high rates of income and professional employment.
+White people made up 91% of the population at the 2021 census.
+At the local council level, most of the constituency is represented by Liberal Democrats, although some Conservatives were elected in Fair Oak.
+An estimated 51% of voters in the constituency supported leaving the European Union in the 2016 referendum, similar to the nationwide figure of 52%.

 Boundaries

 1955–1974: The Borough of Eastleigh, in the Rural District of New Forest the parishes of Eling and Netley Marsh, in the Rural District of Romsey and Stockbridge the parishes of Ampfield, Chilworth, North Baddesley, and Nursling and Rownhams, and in the Rural District of Winchester the parishes of Botley, Bursledon, Hamble, Hedge End, Hound, and West End.

 1974–1983: The Boroughs of Eastleigh and Romsey, in the Rural District of Romsey and Stockbridge the parishes of Ampfield, Braishfield, Chilworth, Melchet Park and Plaitford, Michelmersh, North Baddesley, Nursling and Rownhams, Romsey Extra, Sherfield English, and Wellow, and in the Rural District of Winchester the parishes of Botley, Bursledon, Hamble, Hedge End, Hound, and West End.

 1983–1997: The Borough of Eastleigh, and the City of Southampton ward of Woolston.

 1997–2010: The Borough of Eastleigh wards of Bishopstoke, Botley, Bursledon, Eastleigh Central, Eastleigh North, Eastleigh South, Eastleigh West, Fair Oak, Hamble, Hedge End St John's, Hedge End Wildern, Hound, West End North, and West End South.

 2010–2024: The Borough of Eastleigh wards of Bishopstoke East, Bishopstoke West, Botley, Bursledon and Old Netley, Eastleigh Central, Eastleigh North, Eastleigh South, Fair Oak and Horton Heath, Hamble-le-Rice and Butlocks Heath, Hedge End Grange Park, Hedge End St John's, Hedge End Wildern, Netley Abbey, West End North, and West End South.

 2024–present: Further to the 2023 review of Westminster constituencies which became effective for the 2024 general election, the constituency is composed of the following (as they existed on 1 December 2020):